Terms & Conditions for Private Hire

 It is not the policy of the Brighton Regency Routemaster to discriminate against any employee or passenger regarding disability, gender, race, sexual orientations or religious belief.
 A large print version of our terms and conditions are available from our website

-The ticket remains the property of the company and must be made available for inspection by company personnel prior to boarding and during your booked tour.
+The ticket remains the property of the company and must be made available for inspection by company personnel prior to boarding and during your private hire.

 The ticket is valid for use on the date and time specified on the ticket.